ithinkandicode/door-kickers-action-squad-mods/Rebalance/README.md

 P226 now reloads the fastest of all Shield's guns.

-MP40 can't kill as quickly as the 1911 Pistol, but it's improved fire rate, clip size and reload time will keep you in the fight for longer.

 The 1911 Pistol is vanilla Shield's best gun.
 It's been left unchanged, with other guns being balanced around it.

 The F7AP Pistol is unchanged too.
 It has a very high fire rate, remarkable acurracy, and high AP.